Key takeaways

 Viktor positions itself as an "AI coworker" that goes beyond question-answering to actual task execution.
 It has its own isolated compute environment in the cloud where it can write and run code, making it capable of building web apps, generating reports, and managing automated workflows.

-The platform is designed for team use within Slack — Viktor joins channels, observes conversations, and builds institutional knowledge over time.
-It can maintain context across weeks-long projects, coordinating people and deadlines across teams.
+The platform is designed for team use within Slack and Microsoft Teams — Viktor joins channels, observes conversations, and builds institutional knowledge over time.
+It can scan channels and propose new workflows, and maintains context across weeks-long projects, coordinating people and deadlines across teams.
+[2]

 Key Capabilities